Ruleofnine/achivit_rs/README.md

 ### Database Initialization

-1. Make sure you are in the project directory and have finshed all steps in (Installation)[#Installation].
+1. Make sure you are in the project directory and have finshed all steps in [Installation](#installation).

 2. run the following command to Initialize the database with the settings from the `.env` file:
 ```shell